What is a "black hole" website

 1) Is the effect positive?

-To access articles a password is often required, crawlers can not scan them and so, SEO is not a priority to them.
+To access their pages a password is often required, crawlers can not scan them and so, SEO is not a priority to them.

 The case of Wikipedia is also different because with its TrustRank (it is favored by engines) and FreshRank (constantly updated content), it does not rely at all on PageRank.

-Using nofollow is perhaps required on open sites to prevent spam, (it is not used by Knol), it is not the case on other sites.
+Using nofollow is perhaps required on collaborative sites to prevent spam, it is not the case on other sites.

 2) Can us recommend that?

 The Google algorithm is almost entirely based on the links to determine the relevance and value of a page to a query.
 This has made its success and allowed it to remove the Altavista search engine from the landscape.
-Remove all links, and the Google engine does not worth more than Altavista.
+Without the links, the Google engine does not worth more than Altavista.

 3) Does it give an advantage?

 The advantage of not putting links on a page to another site exists only in the case or the page on the other site links on your own page.
-Cross-links, especially if they are frequent, lose their value.
+Cross-links, especially if they are frequent, have no value.

-In all other cases external links enrich the contents of a page and promote its selection for the results, and selection is more important than ranking, content than optimization.
+In all other cases external links enrich the contents of a page and promote its selection for the results, and selection is more important than ranking, content is more imporant than optimization.

-And then, apart from beginners who proudly links on wikipedia, we should not expect any support from webmasters when they see a site that applies such a policy.
+And apart from the case of Wikipedia to which beginners proudly put links on each occasion, we should not expect any support from webmasters when they see a site that applies such a policy.

 Tools and news